rezazamani2329/AIML-UC-Berkeley-Capstone-Project-REZA-ZAMANI/README.md

 - 8- MLP

 ### 7- <span style="color: red; "> **Comparison of tuned models** </span>
-     Again fit model with this classifiers with their best parameters and in    last step of modeling try to evaluate their performance.

-- 1- pipeline for best parameters for each model
-- 2- Fit the models and make prediction
-- 3- Accuracy and Classification report
-- 4- Plotting ROC curve
-- 5- Confusion Matrix
-- 6- SHAP and feature importance

- **Best model after tuning the hyperparameters** </span>

-- 1- General findings
-- 2- Best accuracy score
-- 3- Best f1 score
-- 4- Best Recall score
-- 5- Best Precision score
-- 6- Best ROC-AUC
-- 7- Choosing the best models
+we define pipeline for best parameters for each model, fit the models and make prediction, extract Accuracy and Classification report, plot ROC curve, find Confusion Matrix and finally using SHAP and feature importance we find most important factors affecting the target variable.

-- Using confusion matrix, ROC curve, recall, precision and f1
-- We find that among models with best parameters, **XGBoost** regression is the best.

-- **XGBoost** followed by **KNN** as the best models
+- Using confusion matrix, ROC curve, recall, precision and f1, we find that among models with best parameters, **XGBoost** classifier is the best and **KNN** is the second best model.

- **Feature importance and SHAP** </span>
- Most important features:
+- From SHAP and feature importance we find that three factors are very important and have the highest impact on risk of default.
+They are:
 - LIM_SEP
 - BILL_AMT
 - AGE